rstatsinger/contrast-java-webgoat-docker/CESetup.md

-# JUMPSTART DEVSECOPS and SECURITY OBSERVABILITY FOR FREE USING Contrast Community Edition
+# JUMPSTART DEVSECOPS and SECURITY OBSERVABILITY - FOR FREE - with the Contrast Community Edition

-## Got some Docker chops?
+## Got a little Docker experience?
 This lab will be super easy for you.

 CLONE THIS REPO (or just grab all the files)